maxludden/supergene-v2/books/book06/md/chapter-1976.md

 Han Sen moved like a shadow.
 He put away his Ghost Teeth Knife, opened his hands, and repeatedly slapped the dragon in the face.

 The Xuanyuan Dragon was so slow.
-It couldn’t catch up with Han Sen and his rabbit shoes, so there was nothing to keep Han Sen from continuing to b*tchslap it in the face.
+It couldn’t catch up with Han Sen and his rabbit shoes, so there was nothing to keep Han Sen from continuing to bitchslap it in the face.
 Images of the Turtle Spell covered its face.

 Thousand Feather Crane and First Day watched Han Sen beating on the creature.
 The fleeing sisters stopped running.
 Their mouths opened wide, unable to quite fathom what they were seeing.